ergo-services/ergo/README.md

 ### Cloud ###

-You can join your services made with Ergo Framework into a single cluster with transparent networking using our **Cloud Overlay Network** where they can connect to each other smoothly, no matter where they run - AWS, Azure or GCP, or anywhere else.
+Distributed Cloud is coming.
+With Ergo Framework you can join your services into a single cluster with transparent networking using our **Cloud Overlay Network** where they can connect to each other smoothly, no matter where they run - AWS, Azure or GCP, or anywhere else.
 All these connections are secured with end-to-end encryption.
 Read more in this article [https://blog.ergo.services/cloud-overlay-network-3a133d47efe5](https://blog.ergo.services/cloud-overlay-network-3a133d47efe5).

 ### Features ###

 ![image](https://user-images.githubusercontent.com/118860/113710255-c57d5500-96e3-11eb-9970-20f49008a990.png)

-* Support Erlang 25 (including [Alias](https://blog.erlang.org/My-OTP-24-Highlights/#eep-53-process-aliases) and [Remote Spawn](https://blog.erlang.org/OTP-23-Highlights/#distributed-spawn-and-the-new-erpc-module) features)
+* Support Erlang 25 - allows you connect your node to (and accept connection from) any Erlang/Elixir node within a cluster
 * Spawn Erlang-like processes
 * Register/unregister processes with simple atom
-* `gen.Server` behavior support (with atomic state)
+* Set of ready-to-use disign patterns (behaviors)
+  * `gen.Server` behavior with atomic state and Erlang's gen_server support to make sync request `ServerProcess.Call`, async - `ServerProcess.Cast` or `Process.Send` in fashion of `gen_server:call`, `gen_server:cast`, `erlang:send` accordingly
-* `gen.Supervisor` behavior support with all known [restart strategies](https://erlang.org/doc/design_principles/sup_princ.html#restart-strategy) support
-  * One For One
+  * `gen.Supervisor` behavior with all known [restart strategies](https://erlang.org/doc/design_principles/sup_princ.html#restart-strategy) (One For One, One For All, Rest For One, Simple One For One)
-  * One For All
-  * Rest For One
-  * Simple One For One
-* `gen.Application` behavior support with all known [starting types](https://erlang.org/doc/design_principles/applications.html#application-start-types) support
+  * `gen.Application` behavior with all known [starting types](https://erlang.org/doc/design_principles/applications.html#application-start-types) (Permanent, Temporary, Transient)
-  * Permanent
-  * Temporary
-  * Transient
+  * `gen.Pool` a basic design pattern with a pool of workers.
+All messages/requests received by the pool process are forwarded to the workers using the "Round Robin" algorithm.
+The worker process is automatically restarting on termination
+  * `gen.TCP` - socket acceptor pool for TCP protocols.
+This behavior aims to provide everything you need to accept TCP connections and process packets with a small code base and low latency while being easy to use.
+  * `gen.UDP` - acceptor pool for UDP protocols.
+This behavior provides the same feature set as TCP but for handling UDP packets using pool of handlers
+  * `gen.Web` - Web API Gateway behavior.
+This behavior allows you to listen HTTP port and handle HTTP-request using pool of workers.
   * `gen.Stage` behavior support (originated from Elixir's [GenStage](https://hexdocs.pm/gen_stage/GenStage.html)).
 This is abstraction built on top of `gen.Server` to provide a simple way to create a distributed Producer/Consumer architecture, while automatically managing the concept of backpressure.
 This implementation is fully compatible with Elixir's GenStage.
 Example is here [examples/genstage](https://github.com/ergo-services/examples/tree/master/genstage) or just run `go run ./examples/genstage` to see it in action
   * `gen.Saga` behavior support.
 It implements Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step). `gen.Saga` also provides a feature of interim results (can be used as transaction progress or as a part of pipeline processing), time deadline (to limit transaction lifespan), two-phase commit (to make distributed transaction atomic).
 Here is example [examples/gensaga](https://github.com/ergo-services/examples/tree/master/gensaga).
   * `gen.Raft` behavior support.
 It's improved implementation of [Raft consensus algorithm](https://raft.github.io).
 The key improvement is using quorum under the hood to manage the leader election process and make the Raft cluster more reliable.
 This implementation supports quorums of 3, 5, 7, 9, or 11 quorum members.
-Here is an example of this feature [examples/genraft](https://github.com/ergo-services/examples/tree/master/genraft).
+Here is an example of this feature [examples/genraft](https://github.com/ergo-services/examples/tree/master/genraft)
-* Connect to (accept connection from) any Erlang/Elixir node within a cluster
-* Making sync request `ServerProcess.Call`, async - `ServerProcess.Cast` or `Process.Send` in fashion of `gen_server:call`, `gen_server:cast`, `erlang:send` accordingly
-* Monitor processes/nodes, local/remote
+* Monitor processes/nodes, local/remote with Erlang support
-* Link processes local/remote
+* Link processes local/remote with Erlang support
-* RPC callbacks support
-* [embedded EPMD](#epmd) (in order to get rid of erlang' dependencies)
+* [embedded EPMD](#epmd) (in order to get rid of erlang' dependencies) with Erlang support
-* Unmarshalling terms into the struct using `etf.TermIntoStruct`, `etf.TermProplistIntoStruct` or to the string using `etf.TermToString`
-* Custom marshaling/unmarshaling via `Marshal` and `Unmarshal` interfaces
+* Unmarshalling terms into the struct using `etf.TermIntoStruct`, `etf.TermProplistIntoStruct` or to the string using `etf.TermToString` including custom marshaling/unmarshaling via `Marshal` and `Unmarshal` interfaces.
+But it's highly recommended to use `etf.RegisterType` so you will be receiving messages in a native Golang-type
 * Encryption (TLS 1.3) support (including autogenerating self-signed certificates)
 * Compression support (with customization of compression level and threshold).
 It can be configured for the node or a particular process.
 * Proxy support with end-to-end encryption, includeing compression/fragmentation/linking/monitoring features.